darthur-inpost/InPostWooCommerce/readme.txt

 1. Upload the folder 'inpost' to the '/wp-content/plugins/' directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Create or move the sub-folder inpostwoocommerce-pdfs folder to be at the same level as the plugin.
+Your PDF labels will be stored in there.
+If you do **not** do this label creation will **NOT** work.
-1. Make sure that the pdf_files subfolder has 777 permisions.
+1. Make sure that the inpostwoocommerce-pdfs files subfolder has 777 permisions.
 1. Set up the InPost Shipping method.
 1. If you have your product weight in anything other than kilograms you **must** convert the maximum parcel weight from kg to your unit.
-E.g. 20,000 if you are using gramms.
+E.g. 20,000 if you are using grams.
 1. If you are using a Barcode printer then pick that option on the InPost shipping method options screen.